NDurocher/MPC-Autonomous-Car/README.md

 # MPC Autonomous Car

 ## Motivation
 This project was completed as part of the Classical Autonmous Systems class during the fall of 2020 at the University of Southern Denmark.
+The final presentation is available [here](FinalPresentation.pdf)

 ## Screenshots
 <img src="./Overleaf pictures/MPC Plot.png" width="854" height="480" />